Anti-discrimination officers

 ...
 If you have questions and doubts and want to discuss them in a safe space.

-All counselors are subject to a legal duty of confidentiality.
+All counselors are subject to legal confidentiality.
 We will help you to classify and process what has happened, clarify your options for action together with you and inform you about other counseling services.
 You will also find help here in deciding whether a formal complaint should be made.

 A formal complaint can be submitted to the complaints office.
 The complaint opens a procedure that involves the university management and in which the names of those involved become known.
 It is therefore no longer subject to confidentiality.
 However, the university management will take your protection concerns into account and work to ensure that the complainant is not disadvantaged.
 The procedure opens up the possibility of imposing sanctions against the discriminating persons.